awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-before.md

 # Setting Configuration Options Before Environment Creation<a name="environment-configuration-methods-before"></a>

-AWS Elastic Beanstalk supports a large number of configuration options that let you modify the settings that are applied to resources in your environment\.
+AWS Elastic Beanstalk supports a large number of [configuration options](command-options.md) that let you modify the settings that are applied to resources in your environment\.
 Several of these options have default values that can be overridden to customize your environment\.
 Other options can be configured to enable additional features\.

 Elastic Beanstalk supports two methods of saving configuration option settings\.
 Configuration files in YAML or JSON format can be included in your application's source code in a directory named `.ebextensions` and deployed as part of your application source bundle\.
 You create and manage configuration files locally\.

 Saved configurations are templates that you create from a running environment or JSON options file and store in Elastic Beanstalk\.
 Existing saved configurations can also be extended to create a new configuration\.

 **Note**
-Settings defined in configuration files and saved configurations have lower precedence than settings configured during or after environment creation, including recommended values applied by the Elastic Beanstalk console and EB CLI\.
-See  for details\.
+Settings defined in configuration files and saved configurations have lower precedence than settings configured during or after environment creation, including recommended values applied by the Elastic Beanstalk console and [EB CLI](eb-cli3.md)\.
+See [Precedence](command-options.md#configuration-options-precedence) for details\.

 Options can also be specified in a JSON document and provided directly to Elastic Beanstalk when you create or update an environment with the EB CLI or AWS CLI\.
 Options provided directly to Elastic Beanstalk in this manner override all other methods\.

-For a full list of available options, see \.
+For a full list of available options, see [Configuration Options](command-options.md)\.

 + [Configuration Files \(`.ebextensions`\)](#configuration-options-before-ebextensions)